-The following are a few of the several hundred courses offered by the MIT Open Course Ware initiative (OCW) whose objective is to provide the world community of post-secondary education providers with professionally-developed classes including all materials on-line.
+The following are a few of a thousand courses offered by the MIT Open Course Ware initiative (OCW) whose objective is to provide the world community of post-secondary education providers with professionally-developed classes including all materials on-line.

 If these classes were locally offered in a classroom so you could interact with other adult students and the instructor, would you enroll in any of them?

 21M.299 The Beatles (New Course)